Aashirya1995/Final_project/documentation.md

     if __name__ == '__main__':
       app.run(debug=True, host='0.0.0.0')
     ```
+What did the above code do?

+	a) We imported the *Flask* class.
+An instance of this class will be our WSGI application

+	b) Next we create an instance of this class.
+The first argument is the name of the application’s module or package.
+If you are using a single module (as in this example), you should use __name__ because depending on if it’s started as application or imported as module the name will be different ('__main__' versus the actual import name).
+This is needed so that Flask knows where to look for templates, static files, and so on.
+For more information have a look at the *Flask* documentation.

+	c) We then use *route()* decorator to tell Flask what URL should trigger our function.

+	d) The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user's browser.

+Next you just have to save it as a python file.
+Make sure to not call your application 'flask.py' because then this would conflict with Flask itself

 3. Now create a another python file that will run own code from the above mentioned python file.
 Add the following code to this file:

  	```python
  	import unittest